 Reference: How To Make Your Website Load Faster

-Website design has a big impact on how fast a website can load.
-Website design encompasses more than just the visual appeal of the site; it also refers to how the site is coded and organized and put together as a whole.
+Website design has a significant impact on how fast a website can load.
+Website design encompasses more than just the site's visual appeal; it also refers to how the site is coded, organized, and put together as a whole.

 Some of the basics on how to make your website load faster are outlined here.
-If you prefer to have a professional design your site for you, simply contact us and ask about our website design services.
+If you prefer to have a professional design your site for you, contact us and ask about the iPage Full Service.

 Table Of Contents